-Remove coatings and strip metal parts or composites clean and ready to accept Dye Penetrants and Developers.
-Dirt, paint, oil, grease or any loose scale could potentially keep penetrant out of a defect, or cause irrelevant or false warnings.
+Wet Blasting removes coatings and strips metal parts or composites clean and ready to accept Dye Penetrants and Developers.
+Pressurized wet slurry removes dirt, paint, oil, grease or any loose scale could potentially keep penetrant out of a defect, or cause irrelevant or false warnings.
 Be sure that the test chemicals are compatible with the surface material to prevent permanent staining or surface degradation.
 Unlike dry blasting, wet blasting does not leave particles embedded in the surface, and won’t fill or hide discontinuities in the surface of the part.

 Removal of Dyes and Developers

-After inspection, it’s imperative that any remaining chemicals are completely removed as they may be detrimental to the part life over time.
-Here again, wet blasting is a great way to clean and prep the surface for any necessary repairs.
+After inspection, it’s imperative to remove any remaining chemicals as they may be detrimental to part life over time.
+Here again, you can use wet blasting to efficiently clean and prep the surface for any necessary repairs.